-Treatment resources in Plantation for drug abuse and addiction begin with preventative measures that include federal actions, statewide measures, and community-based operations.
-Treatment programs in the area include both private and public providers that offer a host of services to carry individuals into recovery.
+Treatment resources in Plantation for drug abuse and addiction begin with preventative measures that include federal and statewide measures, and community-based operations.
+Treatment programs in the area include both private and public providers that provide a host of services to carry individuals into recovery.

 Resources based around drug abuse and addiction often look to address the root of the issue and begin by taking measures to prevent future drug use and abuse.
 This can be done through awareness campaigns and educational programming.